Updated: 2 days ago

 As a fly fishing guide in North Georgia, the most common question I receive is where can I go fly fishing in North Georgia.
 This question has may answers as it all depends on what you are looking to accomplish.
-There is not one river or creek that has it all.
-Different streams offer different sizes, numbers, and species of trout.
+Whether you are looking into a Guided Fly Fishing Trip in North Georgia or are a DIY explorer, there is not one river or creek that has it all.
+Different streams offer different sizes, numbers, and species of trout but all can lead to some of the best North Georgia fishing.
 On top of this, they each fish quite differently and offer different challenges.
 This alone is enough to confuse any novice fly fisherman.
 In addition to this, weeding through outdated articles and misinformation in forums online can leave even the most experienced visiting angler scratching their head.
 Stocked fish and wild fish behave very differently and fly anglers will have to use very different methods to have success.
 While most stockers are on the dumb and lazy side, they will be considerably bigger than wild fish.
 Majority of wild trout in Georgia fall in the 4”-8” range while stockers are typically 10”-14”.
 The types of water I will classify these streams into are stocker streams, small stocker streams, wild streams, and trophy waters.
 Here are some tips that will help you decide what piece of water fits what you are looking for.

 The first thing to acknowledge, is that the state of Georgia manages a large percentage of its public trout streams as put-and-take fisheries.
 These streams are stocked regularly, either throughout the year or from October through May.
 These places receive a good majority of the pressure from all methods of trout fishing and always are the first to be recommended in any google search or forum commenter.
 Fly fishing in these streams can be a big gamble as locals will decimate any stockers very soon after they are stocked.
 By Sunday it may be fair to assume there won’t be many trout left, and the ones that do survive will be quite wary.
 The most visited creeks that fall into this category are: Wildcat creek, Rock Creek, Coopers Creek, Tallulah River, and the Toccoa River above Blue Ridge Lake.
 If you do get lucky and manage to come across some recently stocked trout, they should be quite willing to eat.
 Wild fish can be found in these sections but are more of a rarity.
 If you are hard set on visiting one of these streams, I would recommend doing a bit of hiking and put a good bit of distance between you and the roadside pull-offs.